AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 `{{0, 0, 0, 0, 1, 1, 1, 1}, {0, 0, 1, 1, 0, 0, 1, 1}, {0, 1, 6, 7, 0, 1, 6, 7}}`.

 If the mode is `displayed` and no traces are displayed then a null wave is returned.
-If sweeps or channels is a null wave then select returns a null wave as well.
+If sweeps or channels is a null wave then select returns a null wave.
+If there are no matching sweeps found a null wave is returned.

 .. code-block:: bash